-When mushrooms are sautéed for several minutes beyond the point at which their liquid has been released, they develop a meaty, umami-rich quality that adds an extra layer of flavor along with an added dose of fiber and nutrients.
+When mushrooms are sautéed for several minutes beyond the point at which their liquid is released, they develop a meaty, umami-rich quality that adds an extra layer of flavor along with an added dose of fiber and nutrients.

-To make them meld into the meat, they just need to be chopped very finely.
+To make the mushrooms seamlessly meld into the meat, they just need to be chopped very finely.
 Although not required, a food processor makes quick work of this step.
-A little onion and a few seasonings add the finishing touch.
+Minced onion and a few seasonings add the finishing touch.

-While I don’t always use this trick when I cook ground beef, it’s a great card to hold in your hand, ready to play when you want an option that’s a little healthier or offers a more complex flavor…or when you simply need to stretch a pound of meat.
+While I don’t always use this trick when I cook ground beef, it’s a great card to hold in your hand, ready to play when you’d like an option that’s a little healthier or offers a more complex flavor–or when you simply need to stretch a pound of meat.

 The funny thing is that my younger son, who isn’t a fan of mushrooms, always thinks recipes that incorporate this clever hack taste especially good!

-Yield: The equivalent of 1 1/2 pounds ground beef (To apply this concept to a variety of recipes, figure 2 parts ground beef to 1 part mushrooms.)
+Yield: The equivalent of 1½ pounds cooked ground beef (To apply this concept to a variety of recipes, figure 2 parts ground beef to 1 part mushrooms.)